 The Microsoft PhotoDNA Hash List

 In 2017, we started a new project with the Internet Watch Foundation (IWF) to take the fight against online child exploitation to the next level.
 We helped the IWF find and eliminate child sexual abuse imagery by using cutting edge technology — Microsoft PhotoDNA.

 Each image that is processed by the IWF is given a hash using Microsoft PhotoDNA – a unique code that acts as a digital fingerprint for the image.
 These images are added to the Hash List, which is used to find duplicate images.
 This stops the upload, sharing, and storage of child sexual abuse imagery.
 Eliminating these images from the internet is key towards helping victims of child exploitation recover – a recent survey finds that this imagery makes victims feel powerless, shame, humiliation, and the feeling of being abused over and over because the distribution of the images never ends.
 As one victim explains, “The experiences are over.
 I can get a certain measure of control over those experiences.
 With regard to the imagery, I’m powerless.
 I can’t get any control.
 The images are out there.”

-- 26% of the hashes were related to the worst forms of abuse (images of rape or sexual torture of children)
+- Of the image hashes related to children assessed to be 10 years old or younger, 64% of the hashes are of the highest forms of severity (images of rape or sexual torture of children)

 - There are now 471,239 hashes on the IWF hash list